SniperOO7/VIP-Premium-FULL-VERSION/README.md

-Gravity and speed | gravity and speed for vip players | nothing more to describe Join and disconnect message | join and leave message (hud & chat) | nothing more to describe Automatic advert | adverting message for your players | nothing more to describe Nofall damage | no damage from fall | nothing more to describe VIP settings | vip can turn on/off his benefits | nothing more to describe Custom VIP models | special player models for vip players | nothing more to describe
+Gravity and speed | gravity and speed for vip players | nothing more to describe Join and disconnect message | join and leave message (hud & chat) | nothing more to describe Automatic advert | adverting message for your players | nothing more to describe Own VIP classes | you are able to create own vip classes | nothing more to describe Nofall damage | no damage from fall | nothing more to describe VIP settings | vip can turn on/off his benefits | nothing more to describe Custom VIP models | special player models for vip players | nothing more to describe